pwncollege/linux-luminarium/DESCRIPTION.md

 **NOTE:**
 This dojo is a work in progress *and* a community effort!
-If you are interested in contributing, please make your way over to [github](https://github.com/pwncollege/linux-luminarium) and [the Discord channel](https://discord.com/channels/750635557666816031/1200855675039928450).
+If you are interested in contributing, please make your way over to [github](https://github.com/pwncollege/linux-luminarium)!
+If you have questions, comments, feedback, and so on, join us on [the Discord channel](https://discord.com/channels/750635557666816031/1200855675039928450).